wp-graphql/wp-graphql-woocommerce/docs/using-cart-data.md

 export default ShippingInfo;
 ```

-This component works by confirming the session shipping requirements and status before return the proper output.
+This component works by confirming the session shipping requirements and status before returning the proper output.
 If shipping is needed and a shipping address is set for the customer, the shipping rates are displayed for selection.
 If shipping is needed and no address is set, then a shipping address form is displayed to set the customer shipping address.
-If no shipping is needed `null` is returned.
+If no shipping is needed, `null` is returned.

 Simple enough, now the `ApplyCoupon.js`